kubajj/Computatis/website/components/logo.md

 # logo

-Renders button in logo of apllication.
+Renders button in logo of application.

 ## Code